vinitkumar/vinitkumar.github.com/_posts/2013-06-15-what-is-on-my-mind.md

 Here is what i have planned.

 ## How to get things done?
-- Work in sprint of 30 mins + 3 minutes break. ( No distractions+ no phone calls+ no messaging) Do all those in this 3 mins break.
+- Work in sprint of 30 min + 3 minutes break. ( No distractions+ no phone calls+ no messaging) Do all those in this 3 min break.

 ## How many of these sprints?
 - 16 of them in a 9 hours office time. with 18 breaks in between.